simcop2387/ComfyUI-Usgromana-Gallery/README.md

 3. Check browser console for API errors
 4. Verify the output directory path is correct
 5. Try refreshing the gallery (close and reopen)

+### File Explorer Not Working

+**Symptoms**: Explorer view doesn't load or shows errors.

+**Solutions:**
+1. Check browser console for JavaScript errors
+2. Verify you have proper file system permissions
+3. Try switching back to grid view and then to explorer again
+4. Check that the backend API is responding (check Network tab in browser dev tools)
+5. Restart ComfyUI server

+### Window Pin/Unpin Issues

+**Symptoms**: Window can't be moved or resized when unpinned.

+**Solutions:**
+1. Ensure you've clicked the pin button to unpin the window (should show 📍 icon)
+2. Try dragging from the header area (not buttons)
+3. Check browser console for JavaScript errors
+4. Try pinning and unpinning again
+5. Clear browser cache and reload

 ### NSFW Filtering Not Working